 Get answers to common Transport Industry questions on Brexit

 Our clients have already been in contact with us on a number of Brexit-related concerns and questions.
-Our answers to the most common Brexit questions will be published here and updated on an ongoing basis in the run-up to 29 March 2019.
+Our answers to the most common Brexit questions will be published here and updated on an ongoing basis in the run-up to Brexit Day.

 Q: How much extra lead time should we allow for shipments after Brexit?